zstoebs/site/content/about/index.md

 ---

-Outside of research, I enjoy heavy weights, friendship, hendiadys, esports, kombucha, haiku & senryu, cucumber cocktails, and sunset runs.
+Outside of research, I enjoy heavy weights, friendship, haiku & senryu, hendiadys, esports, kombucha, cucumber cocktails, and sunset runs.
 Occasionally, I take a good photo and write a haiku or senryu to pair with it.

-My big dream is to discover the omphalos for deep learning & neuroscience and develop its gestalt.
-Ted Chiang is my favorite sci-fi writer.

-I am a Lusophone > Hispanophone > Francophone.
+I am a Lusophone >> Hispanophone >>> Francophone.
 I self-studied Portuguese throughout high school, then I took a crucial gap year of emotional and linguistic growth in Lisbon, Portugal.

 My hometown is Austin, TX.